Claregalway: History

 The civil parish of Claregalway (Baile Chláir) is approximately 50 km2 in area and spans 29 townlands.
 Some of the larger townlands include Carnmore, Lydican, Loughgeorge and Cregboy.
 Lydican is notable as the origin of the Irish ancestors (Patrick Lynch) of Che Guevara.
 Lydican was the site of an O'Heyne Castle and the last of the chieftains, Connor Crone O Heyne, was living there in 1612.
 The lands of the O'Heyne chieftains were confiscated in the late 17th century and it was then that the Lynches took up residence there.
 The Lynches principal holdings were in the city of Galway.

 Until September 2017, the village sat at the junction of the busy N17 and N18 national primary routes with over 27,000 vehicles having formerly passed through the village every day.

+In early 2026 it was reported that Claregalway was the subject of a proposed Galway County Council "masterplan aimed at regenerating the village and transforming it into a small town".
+As of May 2026, a proposed Claregalway by-pass was included in the National Development Plan for the first time.

 Demographics

 The population of the village more than tripled in size in the 20 years between the 2002 and 2022.
 The village is within the commuter belt of Galway City, with the 2022 census indicating that over 50% of people in the village had commutes of more than 15 minutes.